Ferdinand Marcos: 1986 snap election

-Marcos was referring to both presidential candidate Corazon Aquino's father-in-law Benigno Aquino Sr. and vice presidential candidate Salvador Laurel's father, former president José P. Laurel.

 The elections were held on February 7, 1986.
 The official election canvasser, the Commission on Elections (COMELEC), declared Marcos the winner.
 The final tally of the COMELEC had Marcos winning with 10,807,197 votes against Aquino's 9,291,761 votes.
 On the other hand, the partial 69% tally of the National Movement for Free Elections (NAMFREL), an accredited poll watcher, had Aquino winning with 7,502,601 votes against Marcos's 6,787,556 votes.
-Cheating was reported on both sides.
-This electoral exercise was marred by widespread reports of violence and election tampering.

-The fraud culminated in the walkout of 35 COMELEC computer technicians to advance their claim that the official election results were manipulated to favor Ferdinand Marcos, according to their testimonies, which were never validated.
-The walkout was led by Linda Kapunan and the technicians were protected by Reform the Armed Forces Movement (RAM) officers led by her husband, Lt.
-Col. Eduardo "Red" Kapunan.
+The conduct of the election led to popular belief that the polls were tampered with and the results were fraudulent, and international observers eventually declared that the "election of February 7 was not conducted in a free and fair manner," and that the Batasan "ignored explicit provisions of the Philippine Electoral Code requiring that the tampered or altered election returns be set aside during the final counting process, despite protests by representatives of the opposition party."
+The observers cited cases of vote-buying, intimidation, snatching of ballot boxes, tampered election returns and the disenfranchisement of thousands of voters.

+On February 9, thirty-five computer programmers walked out of the COMELEC's electronic quick count at the Philippine International Convention Center, some fearing for their safety and seeking sanctuary in Baclaran Church.
+The technicians—whose protest was broadcast live on national television—claimed that the Marcos camp had manipulated the election results.

 In the last months of Marcos's administration, the Soviet Union stepped up relations and was the only major country to officially congratulate Marcos on his disputed election victory.
 Marcos had provided favors to the Soviets such as allowing the banned Philippine Communist Party to visit the Soviet Union for consultations.
 A UPI article from March 1986 reported, "Diplomats in Moscow believe the Soviet government totally misjudged Marcos' power to control events.
 They speculate that Moscow considered his control of legal bodies and his readiness to be 'ruthless' would thwart any popular opposition."

+1986 aborted Enrile and RAM coup

+In the aftermath of the election and the revelations of irregularities, Juan Ponce Enrile and the Reform the Armed Forces Movement (RAM) – a cabal of officers of the Armed Forces of the Philippines (AFP) disgruntled by the patronage politics and corruption in the AFP, formed in 1982 – set into motion a coup attempt against Ferdinand and Imelda Marcos.
+On February 20, RAM approached Corazon Aquino's team to seek their support for the establishment of a planned Junta, but Aquino rejected the offer, seeing it as an attempted power grab by Enrile.

+On February 22, the Enrile and RAM plot was discovered, and on realizing that they could not effectively evade Marcos by running into the mountains of Northern Luzon, Enrile decided that he and Ram would make a last stand in Camp Aguinaldo.
+Enrile then sought the support of Philippine Constabulary Chief Fidel Ramos, who held Camp Crame across the street, and Ramos decided to side with Enrile against the Marcoses.